Zenith302/sonic-sunrise/README.md

 # sonic-sunrise
-Sonic Sunrise is a 3D fangame made by I and my friends out of our love and passion for Sonic The Hedgehog.
+Sonic Sunrise is a 3D fangame for PC made by I and my friends out of our love and passion for Sonic The Hedgehog.
 No hedgehogs were harmed in the making of this game.

+Loosely inspired by Sonic Dawn, a cancelled project for SEGA Saturn by SGNRyan.

 No copyright infringement is intended, and we obviously do not own Sonic The Hedgehog himself, or any part of his franchise.
 None of us are affiliated with SEGA or Sonic Team.